This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Steps to install:

-- Measure under your cabinets to know how much lighting you need.
+- Measure under your cabinets to determine how much lighting you need.

-- Clean under your cabinets where the lights will be installed so they will stick nicely.
+- Clean the area under the cabinets so the lights will stick well.

-- Install your lights per the manufacturer’s instructions.
-If you have plug-in lights, be sure there’s an outlet within reach.
-If you want hardwired lights, then it may be a good idea to hire an electrician if you aren’t comfortable working with wiring.
+- Install the lights following the manufacturer’s instructions.
+For plug-in lights, make sure an outlet is nearby.
+For hardwired lights, consider hiring an electrician if you’re not comfortable with wiring.

-- Test the lights before permanently sticking them down.
+- Test the lights before permanently attaching them.

-- You can strategically install lights in your cabinets to highlight decorative aspects such as glass cabinets, open shelves, or tile backsplashes.
+- Install lights inside cabinets to highlight features like glass doors, open shelves, or tile backsplashes.

-- Use cable clips to help hide the wiring for the lights!
+- Use cable clips to keep wiring neat and hidden.

 Improved lighting makes the space feel warm and inviting.
 Additionally, it improves the kitchen’s functionality and pleasure for daily duties like cooking and entertaining.